mitchcr/ONEVM/README.md

   [![Click to deploy](https://user-images.githubusercontent.com/129801457/229645043-e2349c38-7efd-4336-83c4-dab6897f9a7c.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fkaalvara%2Finitramfs%2Fmain%2Fdeploymenttemplatekaalvara.json%0A)

-Once the VM has been deployed and you confirmed it is in the problematic state attach the problematic OS Disk copy to troubleshooting VM created using your preferred method:
+Once the VM has been deployed and you confirmed it is in the problematic state attach the problematic OS Disk copy to a troubleshooting VM created using your preferred method:

 ### Methods to create the Nested environment needed to fix the broken VM: